 Summary of product characteristics

-Use the following link to download the summary of product characteristics for bilastine.
+Use the following link to download the summary of product characteristics for bilastine in Spain.
 The study and careful evaluation of the technical datasheet for this product is essential to gain a better understanding thereof and ensure optimal care for your patients.

 If you want to download the Summary of product characteristics of Bilastine, you need to login as a health professional.